ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

     $check_mode = Get-AnsibleParam -obj $params -name "_ansible_check_mode" -type "bool" -default $false
     $diff_mode = Get-AnsibleParam -obj $params -name "_ansible_diff" -type "bool" -default $false

-    # these are your module parameters
+    # these are your module parameters, there are various types which can be
+    # used to format your parameters.
+You can also set mandatory parameters
+    # with -failifempty, set defaults with -default and set choices with
+    # -validateset.
     $string = Get-AnsibleParam -obj $params -name "string" -type "str" -failifempty $true
     $bool = Get-AnsibleParam -obj $params -name "bool" -type "bool" -default $false
     $int = Get-AnsibleParam -obj $params -name "int" -type "int"